 - Augmented media literacy needed: Dr. Wardle at Shorenstein said, “Most users don’t understand this space.
 News and media literacy has to include how algorithms get developed and how they work – kids need to be taught how to evaluate an algorithm….

 - Algorithms and transparency: “We keep saying algorithms are black boxes,” Wardle said.
-“Can we talk about why the algorithm was designed in the first place … what was the goal?… Yes they’re commercial entities and have to maintain their competitive edge but because of their influence [on societies], we need that transparency.”
+“Can we talk about why the algorithm was designed in the first place … what was the goal?… Yes [the platforms] are commercial entities and have to maintain their competitive edge but because of their influence [on societies], we need that transparency.”

 - Problems not new: The newspeople made it clear that their business’s digital challenges didn’t start with Brexit and the 2016 U.S. election, or even social media.
 CBS News correspondent Major Garrett said it started when classified ads went digital.
 “Craigslist and eBay killed American newspapers,” taking 35-40% [of revenue] out of every newspaper in America within about two years.”
 He pointed to new models now showing promise: The Texas Tribune supported as a nonprofit community service and the Las Vegas Review Journal, an independent news service and Web site “built entirely on donations from the community and from businesses in the community.”